mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This document requests the creation of the following new IANA
 registries: MLS Ciphersuites ({{mls-ciphersuites}}).
-All of these registries should be under a heading of "Message Layer Security", and assignments are made via the Specification Required policy
+All of these registries should be under a heading of "Messaging Layer Security", and assignments are made via the Specification Required policy
 {{!RFC8126}}.
 See {{de}} for additional information about the MLS Designated Experts (DEs).